Wooden Custom Security Doors

 High security and ballistic doors can be beautiful, however.

 Fortified Estate specializes in discreet, high-security applications.
-We offer some of the only armored and bulletproof wooden doors with intricate European wood milling that can even replicate historic designs.
+We offer some of the only armored and bulletproof wooden doors – and even high-security French doors – with intricate European wood milling that can even replicate historic designs.

 At this very moment, our wooden security doors are covertly protecting some of the most high-profile locations in the nation, from luxurious retailers on the West Coast to priceless computer servers in the Rockies to famous residences on the Atlantic Coast.